citp/privacy-policy-historical/t/th/the/themedguru.com.md

-> *The following text is extracted and transformed from the themedguru.com privacy policy that was archived on 2013-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131209010926id_/http%3A//www.themedguru.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the themedguru.com privacy policy that was archived on 2014-08-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140818191046id_/http%3A//www.themedguru.com/privacy_policy.html) for the most accurate reproduction.*

-# Privacy Policy | TheMedGuru
+# Privacy Policy

 This statement describes what you can expect from us regarding personal data on TheMedGuru.com, and your associated rights and responsibilities.
 This statement is a part of the TheMedGuru user agreement but trumps any conflicts with the agreement.
 This statement does not address anyone else's practices or our practices beyond the TheMedGuru.com site.